cdl-geneseo/geneseo-dictionary/G/Grundle.md

 # Grundle

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Grundle

 Created by  Unknown User (erg5), last modified by  Unknown User (spc14) on Apr 10, 2019

 Grundle n.
 A part of the body in between the male or female genetalia and the rectum; it is also referred to as the perineum&quot;My grundle is quite itchy in these wool stockings.&quot;60% of the people surveyed know this word, but 0% believe it is of local origins.As of 2012, 22% of students surveyed knew this word, 2% believe it is of local origin.(Felice, G-M, 2012)As of 2019, 0% of students surveyed knew this word.
 9.1% believe it originated in Geneseo.
 This word is obsolete.
 (Cannioto, G-M, 2019)